elendee/emutab/README.md

 ## setup

+- unlike the website, you must have an `https://emu.oko.nyc` account to use the extension
 - create a `config.js` file in the extension folder
 - sample follows.
 Use the exact `WS_URL` as given.
 The `EMUTAB` fields must match your account.
 ```